kengmick/prc-front/README.md

 # note

+### working on

+use the youtube api to detect if live stream is on if not put a different video

 - add a way to change what band is tied to the event in the event edit form on band profile page
 - Order shows by date
 - shows need indication of what band it belongs too if user chooses a any type of profile